Nazeesgithub/PythonNumberguessing/README.md

 # PythonNumberguessing
-It is a number guessing game with limited attempts and calculate tie took to complete the game
+It is a number guessing game with limited attempts and calculate time took to complete the game